wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 the next 16 byte before finishing all instructions in the current block.
 Within a block, at most 6 instructions or 16 bytes (i.e. entire block) can be processed in a cycle, whichever is reached first.

+zSim also assumes that basic blocks can be decoded independent from each other.
+In other words, the decoder should be in a clean state in which there is no undecoded instructions from the previous basic block.
+This assumptions is generally true, if the compiler aligns every basic block to 16-byte boundaries, since the pre-decoder will not proceed to fetch the next block before finishing the current block.
+Even in the cases that this cannot be satisfied, a comment in decoder.c claims that the error should be small.